-Apache HTTP Server is a widely-used web server designed for flexibility and modularity, making it suitable for serving both static and dynamic content.
-Its extensive set of features and available modules allow for tailored configurations based on the needs of different applications.
+Apache HTTP Server is a widely used web server designed for flexibility and modularity, suitable for serving both static and dynamic content.
+It offers an array of features and modules, allowing administrators to tailor configurations for diverse performance and security needs.
+The architecture also supports integration with common tools like systemd.

 Steps to install and configure Apache on Ubuntu and Debian: